Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 This complex game involves passing through dungeons to defeat the sorcerer Zangdar and recover the last of Gladeufeurha’s statuettes.
 To win timed battles and skill checks, you will need to push your French skills to the max.

-Use a regular Scrabble board and create only French words or purchase a French Scrabble set for a better mix of letters.
+Many fun French games like this one are also available in English, so you’ll already be somewhat familiar with them!
+You can use a regular Scrabble board and create only French words, or purchase a French Scrabble set for a better mix of letters if you prefer.

 29. Race to Paris